itsparth/edgedb-dart/rstdocs/api.rst

     TransactionOptions defaults()

-Creates a new :ref:`TransactionOptions <edgedb-dart-TransactionOptions>` with all options set to their defaults.
+Creates a new :ref:`TransactionOptions <gel-dart-TransactionOptions>` with all options set to their defaults.